 The Importance of Subject in Photography

-Without a clear subject a photograph becomes uninteresting.
-Composing your images to emphasize your subject makes for more powerful pictures.
+Without a clear subject, a photograph becomes uninteresting.
+Composing your images to emphasize your subject makes your photos more interesting.

 Every aspect of creative composition has to do with framing the subject of the image well.
 Drawing the viewer’s attention to it.
 This is why we have rules of composition in photography.
 Without following the rules, or breaking them badly, structure in photography falls apart.

 Photos are hard to look at and confusing if the main subject is lost.
 Choosing your subject is the first step a photographer makes in taking a new photo.
 How the subject is treated is the result of the choices which follow.
 But you have to know what your subject is to proceed.

 One subject in a photo does not mean it has to be one person, animal or object.
 It can be two or more people, a flock of sheep or a group of objects.
 So long as it’s clear to the viewer what your main subject is.

 Where you position yourself to take a photograph will determine the background and how your subject will look in two dimensions.
 Your choice of lens focal length will affect this also.